 2. What are common defenses to the charge?

 Fortunately, there are a variety of legal defenses that a California criminal defense attorney can present in an effort to beat a sexual assault charge.
-Below are a few of those most common:
+Below are a few of the most common:

 If the touching is consensual – or if you hold a reasonable belief that the touching is consensual – then you did not commit a sexual battery.28

-Example: Jerry and Tanya are on a date.
-Although Tanya doesn’t want Jerry to put his hands inside her bra or underwear, she doesn’t communicate this clearly to Jerry and doesn’t ask him to stop when he initiates the sexual activity.
-Jerry reasonably believes that Tanya has (at least implicitly) consented to the sexual contact.
-Later, Tanya accuses Jerry of sexual battery and law enforcement arrests him…but unless she can convince the jury that Jerry knew or should have known that she didn’t consent to the touching, he can’t be found guilty.
+Example: Tanya does not want her date Jerry to put his hands inside her bra or underwear, but she does not ask him to stop when he initiates sexual activity.
+Unless she can convince a jury that Jerry knew or should have known that she did not consent to the touching, he cannot be found guilty.

 2.2.
 Insufficient evidence

-The kind of behavior prohibited by Penal Code 243.4 doesn’t usually result in physical evidence.
-Many times, there simply isn’t enough evidence to sustain a sexual battery allegation.
+The kind of behavior prohibited by Penal Code 243.4 does not usually result in physical evidence.
+Many times, there simply is not enough evidence to sustain a sexual battery allegation.

 2.3.
 False allegations